pitastrudl/wekanwiki/GDPR.md

 There is very high penalties for security breaches.
 If I have not considered some security aspect, please add it to this wiki page.

-### Hardware

-#### x64
+### Hardware: x64

 ##### Current

-At least hardware capable of running current version of Qubes.
+At least hardware capable of running current version 3.x of Qubes.
+Laptop/Desktop hardware should be silent, otherwise it disturbs work.
+Qubes-certified laptops are nice, it has hardware switches to turn off wireless.
+Alternatively desktop PC that has not any wireless WLAN, Bluetooth etc device integrated.

 Keep multiple encrypted offline backups, preferably on write-only media.
 Otherwise some ransomware will just encrypt all your files and demand that you give money, bitcoins, etc to get your files back.

 ##### Future